-However, Simplify3D also has a separate feature to counteract this behaviour in the Advanced tab under Thin Wall Behaviour.
+However, Simplify3D® also has a separate feature to counteract this behavior in the Advanced tab under Thin Wall Behavior.

 In general, a larger Extrusion Width results in greater part strength but at the expense of detail resolution and occasionally tolerance depending on the complexity of the surface geometry/topology.
 A smaller Extrusion Width yields higher detail resolution, and improved surface finish, but at the expense of significantly longer print times and lower strength.